jallkay-zz/datamining/README.md

-# datamining
+# Algorithms for Data Mining (2018)

-Some crazy hot solution to a mediocre problem.
+My solution to the data mining assignments for 2018